 - State what your checkout expectations are for garbage and recycling

-When you serve as an Airbnb host, you are expected to include reasonable utility usage within your rental pricing and fees.
+When you serve as an Airbnb host, you are expected to include reasonable utility usage within your vacation rental pricing and fees.
 Generally, a host cannot charge a guest extra for excessive utility usage without going through a long process of reporting the guest and opening a case with Airbnb.

 To avoid high utility bills, it is important to set clear utility expectations in your house rules.
 This can include: